 4.152.
 Types.
 There are two main types of performance guarantees - (1) monetary performance guarantees and (2) performance bonds - though they vary from investment to investment.
 First, with monetary performance guarantees, the guarantor (e.g. a financial institution) undertakes to pay the government or relevant authority a stated, limited amount of money to satisfy the liabilities incurred by the contracting authority as a result of the investor's failure to perform.
 A monetary performance bond can be a contract form, a standby-letter of credit, or an on-demand guarantee.
-Second, for performance bonds, the guarantor can either (a) rectify or complete the performance itself (e.g. fix or finish a road that was built poorly or not at all); or (b) organise for another contractor to do so and then compensate for the losses caused by the original contractor's non-performance.
+Second, for performance itself (e.g. fix or finish a road that was built poorly or not at all); or (b) organise for another contractor to do so and then compensate for the losses caused by the original contractor's non-performance.
 The guarantor, however, reserves the right to comply with its obligations through payment of money alone.233

-In addition, the maintenance bond is a subset of performance bonds.
+233 In addition, the maintenance bond is a subset of performance bonds.
 This protects against future failures to perform during the start-up or maintenance phases of a project and guarantee that the contractor will carry out any necessary repair or maintenance work during the post-completion period.